JamesMCo/Advent-Of-Code/README.md

-# Hello!
+# Advent of Code Solutions

-This is a repository of my solutions for the [Advent of Code](http://adventofcode.com).
-If you want to watch me stumble my way through the event, not quite knowing what I'm doing, then feel free.
-If you want to watch me probably not complete the event, then also feel free, because that's likely to happen :-)
+[Advent of Code](http://adventofcode.com) is an annual coding event hosted in December.
+It's been running since 2015, and thus far I've not completed a full month.
+If you want to see my attempted solutions to these problems, then you can do so here.

--Jammy4312
+-James